FAQs and Myths

 A September 2020 workforce survey shows that one in five construction workers are over the age of 55 and for every one new worker entering the field, two are retiring.
 The opportunities in the construction industry are rich and plentiful.

-90% of US general contractors worry about labor shortages.
+90% of general contractors in the United States worry about labor shortages.

 Currently, there are approximately 6,000 women who are members of the National Association of Women in Construction (NAWIC).